How EnCase Software has Been Used in Major Crime Cases (Plus how to use EnCase Forensic Imager Yourself)

 The examples above highlight the central role of digital forensic software in solving complex criminal and civic cases.
 Both fraudsters and killers overestimate their ability to cover their digital tracks.
 Nevertheless, the trail isn’t always easy to follow.
 The top digital forensic minds need the help of sophisticated technology to win in the courtroom.
 EnCase has a proven track record to earn itself a place in the professional investigator’s toolbox.

-Brent Whitfield is the CEO of DCG Technical Solutions Inc. located in Los Angeles, CA since 1993.
-DCG provides the specialist advice and IT Services Los Angeles area businesses who need to remain competitive and productive, while being sensitive to limited IT budgets.
-Brent writes & blogs frequently and has been featured in Fast Company, CNBC, Network Computing, Reuters, and Yahoo Business. https://www.dcgla.com was recognized among the Top 10 Fastest Growing MSPs in North America by MSP Mentor.
-Because of Brent’s experience as an MSP, he is actively serving on partner advisory councils for many of the major MSP vendors providing backup, RMM, and software to the market.
+Brent is the CEO of DCG Technical Solutions Inc. DCG provides expert advice and IT Consulting in Los Angeles area to keep businesses competitive and productive, while being sensitive to limited IT budgets.
+Brent has been featured in Fast Company, CNBC, Network Computing, Reuters, and Yahoo Business.
 He also leads SMBTN – Los Angeles, a MSP peer group that focuses on continuing education for MSP’s and IT professionals.
 DCG was recognized among the Top 10 Fastest Growing MSPs in North America by MSP mentor.
 Twitter: @DCGCloud

 On the web